rossillingworth/tesb-rt-se/examples/camel/spring-security/README.txt

 Deploy the .war file into your container.
 Depending on your container settings you may have to adjust the URL the clients use.

-2.3) In the TIF container (OSGi)
+2.3) In the TESB container (OSGi)

 > cd to the container dir

-> bin/tif.bat
+> bin/trun.bat

-karaf@tif> features:install tif-example-spring-security
+karaf@trun> features:install talend-camel-example-spring-security

 (Make sure you've first installed the examples features repository as described in the parent README.)

-When you do "list | grep TIF" you should see the Spring security server reported as started.
+When you do "list | grep spring-security" you should see the Spring security server reported as started.

 3) Start the client
 -------------------------------------------------------------------------------